 - Committee deliberates on evidence in closed session.
 Committee votes on the issue of whether or not the student has committed the violation charged;

-- if the Committee finds that the student has committed the violation, the Committee and the Dean will determine an appropriate penalty;
+- if the Committee finds the student has committed the violation, the Committee and the Dean will determine an appropriate penalty.

-- the Committee chair informs the student in writing of the decision and the penalty, if any;
+- the Committee chair informs the student, in writing, of the decision and the penalty, if any; and

-- Committee shall state in writing each finding and penalty determined.
-Each Committee member concurring in the finding and the penalty shall sign the statement.
+- Committee shall state in writing each finding and the penalty determined.
+Each Committee member concurring in the finding and penalty shall sign the statement.
 Minority reports may be filed.
-The Committee may include in the statement its reason for the finding and penalty.
+The Committee may include in the statement its reasons for the finding and penalty.